 ManagementCo continued to issue certificates of loan to the Stadium Authority for the suspended Shared Expenses of approximately \$7,249,747, which covers expenses from March 2020 through March 2021, in fiscal year 2020-21.
 ManagementCo also issued a certificate of loan for \$1,601,538 to pay for a portion of the \$2,741,014 invoice from fiscal year 2019-20's Non-NFL Events' net loss reported by ManagementCo.
 The remaining balance of \$1,139,476 in the Non-NFL Events' net loss invoice was from the City's Public Safety costs, which ManagementCo had requested that the City recoup the costs directly with the Stadium Authority.
 The Stadium Authority included the Non-NFL Events' net loss draw of \$1,601,538 in the overall dispute with ManagementCo.
-On March 31, 2021, the Stadium Authority completed the Trust Excess Cash Flow funding distribution per the Deposit and Disbursement Agreement.
-The Trust Excess Cash Flow funding distribution per the Deposit and Disbursement Agreement.
-The amount of \$5,796,711.
+On March 31, 2021, the Stadium Authority completed the Trust Excess Cash Flow funding instructions and provided it to the FinanceCo and StadCo to complete fiscal year 2020-21's year-end Trust Excess Cash Flow funding distribution per the Deposit and Disbursement Agreement.
+The Trust Excess Cash Flow instruction requested that the Trust pay the StadCo Subordinated Loan in the amount of \$5,796,711.
 However, StadCo deviated from the funding instructions and used \$2,167,689 from the distribution to pay off the Management Company Revolving Loan instead.
 The Stadium Authority was informed of this deviation in a letter dated May 18, 2021.
 Subsequently, the Stadium Authority recorded a receivable from StadCo for \$2,167,689.